HaochenXiong/my-cdv-fall19/my-work/week1/coding-foundation/README.md

 ## The difficulties I had

-* Forget many coding skills I learned
+* Forget many coding skills I learned before
 * Have no ideas which part I should code first

 ## What I learned